September 27-29, 2023 | Pittsburgh, PA

 2023 Summit Dates Announced!

 Counsel for Domestic Terrorism, National Security Division, U.S. Department of Justice

-Thomas E. Brzozowski currently serves as the Counsel for Domestic Terrorism in the Counterterrorism Section of the U.S. Department of Justice.
-He received his Bachelor of Arts in International Relations from the College of William & Mary in 1996, after which he was commissioned as a Second Lieutenant in the U.S. Army.
-Brzozowski spent three years as an artillery officer at Fort Bragg, North Carolina before he was selected to attend William & Mary Law School.
-After law school, he spent six years in Europe serving as an officer in the U.S. Army JAG Corps.
+Thomas E. Brzozowski currently serves as the Counsel for Domestic Terrorism in the National Security Division of the U.S. Department of Justice.
+Tom received his Bachelor of Arts in International Relations from the College of William & Mary in 1996, after which he was commissioned as a Second Lieutenant in the U.S. Army.
+Tom spent three years as an artillery officer at Fort Bragg, North Carolina before he was selected to attend William & Mary Law School under the auspices of the U.S. Army Funded Legal Education Program.
+After law school, Tom spent six years in Europe serving as an officer in the U.S. Army JAG Corps.
 He then left active duty and clerked for Judge Stanley Birch, Jr. at the U.S. Court of Appeals for the Eleventh Circuit in Atlanta, Georgia.
-Prior to taking up his present position, Brzozowski was an Assistant General Counsel in the FBI’s Office of General Counsel.
-He serves as a Deputy Legal Advisor to the Office of the Chairman of the Joint Chiefs of Staff in the U.S. Army Reserves.
+Prior to taking up his present position, Tom was an Assistant General Counsel in the FBI’s Office of General Counsel.
+Tom holds a Master of Laws degree in National Security Law from the Georgetown University Law Center and a master’s degree in security studies from the U.S. Army War College.
+He also is an adjunct professor at the George Washington University Law School and continues to serve as a JAG officer in the U.S. Army Reserves.